-NETFLIX + SAMIN NOSRAT Earlier this week, Netflix announced the launch of a new docu-series based on Berkeley author Samin Nosrat’s James Beard award-winning debut cookbook, Salt, Fat, Acid, Heat.
+[Updated on Sept.
+5 with new launch date] NETFLIX + SAMIN NOSRAT Earlier this week, Netflix announced the launch of a new docu-series based on Berkeley author Samin Nosrat’s James Beard award-winning debut cookbook, Salt, Fat, Acid, Heat.
 The four-part miniseries, directed by Caroline Suh, features Nosrat as she travels to various kitchens around the world, including to Chez Panisse in Berkeley, where she first started her career in food.
 The show, which will also feature cooking in Mexico, Japan and Italy, launches on Oct.
-19 on Netflix.
+11 on Netflix.
 This won’t be the first time Nosrat is featured in a Netflix series — she’s appeared in Michael Pollan’s 2016 Netflix series, “Cooked,” based on his book by the same name.

 NATIVE EAST BAY We got word from co-founder Vincent Medina that Berkeley’s Café Ohlone by mak-‘amham, what will be California’s first Ohlone-run café serving pre-contact, pre-colonial Ohlone foods, will be opening on Sept.
 2. Right now, Medina and his partner Louis Trevino are busy readying the space — found on the back patio of University Press Books — so that it reflects a “celebration of Ohlone culture.”
 That means there’ll be baskets, tule mats and other Ohlone objects on display, as well as photographs of Medina and Trevino’s families and community members, and a large communal redwood table, which is meant to pay homage to their ancestors who once lived amongst the redwoods in the East Bay and Carmel Valley hills.